Archive for the ‘ColdFusion’ Category

 Thursday, January 13th, 2011

 Lately I’ve been working on a few ColdFusion apps that require a comprehensive blog system.
-While I could easily install Mango Blog or Blog CFC, nothing really rivals the functionality of Wordpress when it comes to blog apps - but of course, Wordpress is a PHP based system.
+While I could easily install Mango Blog or Blog CFC, nothing really rivals the functionality of WordPress when it comes to blog apps – but of course, WordPress is a PHP based system.

-Installing Wordpress alongside a ColdFusion app isn’t too difficult, but I need to customise the blog so that it looks identical to the rest of the site, and allow the user to switch seamlessly between the two.
+Installing WordPress alongside a ColdFusion app isn’t too difficult, but I need to customise the blog so that it looks identical to the rest of the site, and allow the user to switch seamlessly between the two.

 This level of integration requires two main bits of functionality.
-Firstly I need to use ColdFusion to connect to the Wordpress database and pull out articles and comments for use in summary blocks around the rest of the site, and secondly I need to be able to embed CFML templates directly into the Wordpress blog to generate headers and footers whilst keeping any session based information such as login status, cart contents etc. - Essentially I need a CFINCLUDE equivalent for PHP.
+Firstly I need to use ColdFusion to connect to the WordPress database and pull out articles and comments for use in summary blocks around the rest of the site, and secondly I need to be able to embed CFML templates directly into the WordPress blog to generate headers and footers whilst keeping any session based information such as login status, cart contents etc. – Essentially I need a CFINCLUDE equivalent for PHP.

 (more…)